Fergus-Firechen/learngit/readme.txt

 No, i have been working for you two years.

-Ok, i agree, i'll cost more money every month.
+Ok, i know, i'll pay you more for each month in the future.